10 powerful lessons my brother’s suicide taught me

 5. Relationships do change.
 I admit I did not have the best relationship with my mum before my brother died.
 We were like a cat and a dog.
 We were very close but we would argue every day, even a few times.
 However, when my brother died, I became the closest person to my mum.
 Very quickly, we became BEST friends.
 Nowadays, we hardly argue and we can chat about anything, even about men.

 7. ”What are you doing?
 Are you reading again?” was what I would ask my brother almost every day.
 I used to love reading too, but not as much as he did.
 Once he passed away, I wanted to keep this great habit of reading.
 I became a very fast reader and most days I read instead of watching TV.
-Some of the best things I’ve learned in life were or by traveling, or by reading.
+Some of the best things I’ve learned in life have been or through traveling, or reading.

 9. Henry Ford’s quote ”If you do what you’ve always done, you will always get what you’ve always got.” was the quote hanging on my brother’s wardrobe.
 I will never forget that saying.
 If I am not happy about something and I have the power to change it, I have to really do something to change it to get different results.
 I am the one who can change my life.
 No one but me.